northstaraokeystone/receipts-native-standard/README.md

 ---

-## How I Built This
+## The How

-I'm one person with agentic teams.
-My secret sauce: orchestrating multiple LLMs across different platforms to build what would normally require a full engineering organization.
+One HITL orchestrating multi-modal, specoalized, agentic teams.
+My secret sauce: LLMs across different platforms to build what would normally require a full engineering organization.

-This entire standard—the definition, the compliance tests, the starter kit, the working group infrastructure—was built by me coordinating AI agents.
-I proved I could build the agentic teams needed to get here.
+This entire standard—the definition, the compliance tests, the starter kit, the working group infrastructure—was built by me coordinating AI agents through an iterative stratagy process.

+Proved to myself I can do it.
+Agents are great but I'm as far as I can go alone.

 **Now I need humans to scale.**